Moreover Technologies: History

 Moreover became involved with developing the Really Simple Syndication (RSS) 1.0 standard in 2000 and was later acquired by VeriSign in 2005 for $30m.
 As part of VeriSign the Moreover business unit was renamed as Real-Time Publisher Services being paired with Weblogs.com to create a platform for publishers and bloggers to track and distribute content.
-In May 2009 Moreover was sold to a private investor group led by Paul Farrell.
+In May 2009, Moreover was sold to a private investor group led by Paul Farrell.
 The sale included Weblogs.com with the ping server becoming wholly owned and run by Moreover.

 Current history

-Moreover currently powers the Ask.com News Search and BBC Newstracker, having global headquarters in Reston, Virginia and further offices in Dayton, New York, San Francisco, Seattle and London; moreover, in October 2014, Moreover was acquired by LexisNexis.
+Moreover currently powers the Ask.com News Search and BBC Newstracker, having global headquarters in Reston, Virginia and further offices in Dayton, New York, San Francisco, Seattle and London; furthermore, in October 2014, Moreover was acquired by LexisNexis.
 LexisNexis has since integrated Moreover's flagship product, Newsdesk, into their portfolio of media intelligence solutions.